groundlight/python-sdk/docs/docs/getting-started/2-initial-setup.md

 pip install groundlight
 ```

+For more detailed installation instructions, see the [installation guide](/docs/installation/).

 ## Set your API token
 Every request to the Groundlight API requires an API token.
 The Groundlight SDK is designed to pull the API token from an environment variable `GROUNDLIGHT_API_TOKEN`.